10 Best Affordable Homeowners Insurance Companies of 2026

 Progressive homeowners insurance is among the most comprehensive and affordable in the industry.

-Most insurers don’t allow you to choose; they only offer a basic policy and to make it more comprehensive, you have to increase your coverage limits or add endorsements.
+Most insurers don’t allow you to choose; they only offer a basic policy, and to make it more comprehensive, you have to increase your coverage limits or add endorsements.

-This plan is at the lower end, lower than a basic plan.
-It is designed for those who only need the most basic and simplest coverage.
+• The Basic Plan: This plan is at the lower end, lower than a basic plan.
+It is designed for those needing the most basic and simplest coverage.
+However, you receive less medical payment coverage and higher deductibles.

-This is essentially the standard plan that every insurer offers.
+• Mid-Tier Plan: This is essentially the standard plan that every insurer offers.

-If you purchase this plan, you’ll have a higher premium.
+• Deluxe Plan: If you purchase this plan, you’ll have a higher premium.
 However, you’ll get more replacement cost coverage, more liability limits, and water backup protection is included.
+With these three plans, you can save because you are only buying the coverage you need.

 What Makes Progressive Unique?